enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

-## 2. Reverse-engineering native code
+## 2. Reverse-engineering native code (`libfoo.so`)

 The Java (Dalvik) and native code are communicated through JNI calls.
 When the Java code is started, this loads the native code and initializes it with a bunch of bytes containing the Java secret.
-The native code is not obfuscated although it was slightly stripped and not statically compiled.
-Therefore, we still have symbols in the binary.
+The native code is not obfuscated excepting the function protecting the secret.
+Also, it was slightly stripped and not statically compiled.
+Therefore, we still have many symbols in the binary.

 It is important to mention that possibly `IDA Pro` does not detect the JNI callbacks as functions.
 For solving so, just go to the exports windows and make a procedure by pressing the key `P` on the export `Java_sg_vantagepoint_uncrackable3_MainActivity_*`.
 After that, you will also need to redefine the method signature by pressing the key `Y` when located at the function declaration of it.
 You can define the `JNIEnv*` objects to get better decompilation as the C-like code shown in this section.